Irene Eisinger

-Irene Eisinger (8 December 1903 – 8 April 1994) was a German and British opera singer and film actress.
+Irene Eisinger (8 December 1903 – 8 April 1994) was an Austrian and British opera singer and film actress.
 Her career was closely linked to the foundation and the early years of the Glyndebourne Festival Opera.

 Life and career

-Irene Eisinger was born in Cosel, Silesia, Germany (now Koźle, now in the district of Kędzierzyn-Koźle, Poland).
-She was trained as a soubrette soprano and studied acting with Paula Mark-Neusser in Vienna and piano with G. Schönewald.
+Irene Eisinger was born in Kostel, South Moravian Region, now Czech Republic.
+She was trained as a soubrette soprano at the Akademie für Musik und darstellende Kunst in Vienna by the singer Paula Mark-Neusser.